lmars/cap2/README.md

 ### Querying Capabilities

-There are three methods - `permitted?`, `effective?` and `inheritable?` - defined on both `Cap2::Process` and `Cap2::File` for querying capabilities.
+There are three methods - `permitted?`, `enabled?` and `inheritable?` - defined on both `Cap2::Process` and `Cap2::File` for querying capabilities.
 Each take a capability symbol and return true / false if the capability is in / not in the relevant set:

 ```
-# the init daemon - all caps permitted & effective but not inheritable
+# the init daemon - all caps permitted & enabled but not inheritable
 init = Cap2.process(1)      # => #<Cap2::Process @pid=1>

 init.permitted?(:kill)      # => true
 init.permitted?(:chown)     # => true

-init.effective?(:fowner)    # => true
+init.enabled?(:fowner)      # => true

 init.inheritable?(:kill)    # => false
 init.inheritable?(:fowner)  # => false